 …when I’m not busy eating my brother’s leftovers, I’m pretty good at thinking…sometimes.

-Anyway, if you’ve been reading my blog over the last few of months, you’ve seen me make a shift in my posts.
-More and more I’ve been trying to support my posts with solid research.
+Anyway, if you’ve been reading my blog over the last few of months, you’ve seen a shift in my posts.
+More and more I’ve been trying to support my posts with research.

-And while I’ve started running out of wrestling-specific research to incorporate; I’ve at the same time come to the conclusion that there really isn’t a whole lot out there.
+Unfortunately I’ve started running out of wrestling-specific research to incorporate.
+There just isn’t a whole lot out there.

-And while this information is great for team sport athletes, due to the unique demands of the sport, the research is not directly specific to wrestlers.
+This information is great for team sport athletes.
+Unfortunately, due to the unique demands of the sport, the research is not directly specific to wrestlers.

-And in a way, I suppose, we know performance is improving through the increases in strength and power in the weight room.
+We know performance in the weight room is improving through the increases in strength and power.

-But do we really know that increasing a squat, a clean, or any other exercise will specifically transfer over to increased shot speed?
-Stand up speed?
-Mat return power?
+But do we really know that increasing a squat, a clean, or any other exercise will transfer over to specific wrestling skills?

 Unfortunately, we really don’t.

-But other than that there is no solid data that says “do xyz program and you will see, on average, x% increase in shot speed, force produced when finishing a shot, etc.”
+But there is no solid data that says “do xyz program and you will see, on average, x% increase in shot speed, force produced when finishing a shot, etc.”

 Well, my friends, that’s all about to change.

-Starting this week I’ll officially be using a Tendo Unit to test the effectiveness of the programs I’m implementing with wrestlers.
+Starting this week I’ll officially be using a Tendo Unit to test the effectiveness of the programs I use with wrestlers.

-To my knowledge, this will be the first time anything like this has ever been done and I’m really excited and fortunate to have such committed wrestlers to help with the project.
+To my knowledge, this will be the first time anything like this has ever been done.
+I’m really excited and fortunate to have such committed wrestlers to help with the project.

 What The Tendo Does

-Essentially a Tendo Unit is a small computer meant to measure both average and peak velocity and power.
+Essentially a Tendo Unit is a small computer designed to measure velocity and power.

-Normally it’s been used in a weight room setting to measure the speed of the bar during a specific exercise and the power generated from it.
+Normally it’s used to measure bar speed during a specific exercise and the power generated.

 Here’s a quick video showing how it’s been traditionally used:

-I’ve known about the Tendo Unit for a number of years, but it wasn’t until recently that I started wondering why no one (to my knowledge) has ever hooked it up to a person, specifically a wrestler, to measure the speed and force of their specific sporting movements.
+I’ve known about the Tendo Unit for a number of years, but it wasn’t until recently that I started wondering why no one (to my knowledge) has ever hooked it up to a person.
+More specifically, to a wrestler to measure the speed and force of their specific movements like a leg attack.

-And so, after gauging the interest level of the wrestlers I work with, we have officially started to put things in motion.
+So, after gauging the interest level of the wrestlers I work with, I have officially started to put things in motion.

-To give you a better idea of how I’ll be using the Tendo Unit for wrestlers, here’s a quick video of Christian Dietrich (4th at 170 at FloNationals earlier this year) demonstrating the setup I’ll be using.
+To give you a better idea of how I’ll be using the Tendo Unit with wrestlers, here’s a quick video demonstrating the setup.

-Of the 6 trial shots he took, his best numbers were as follows:
+Of the 6 shots he took, his best numbers were: